Discover more from Write For California

 The initial investigation took eight months and cost $2 million.

-In the article, many Cal swimmers who were plaintiffs in the suit against McKeever expressed dismay that the Bears had taken only one step in firing McKeever, but had not gone any further.
+In the article, many Cal swimmers who were witnesses in the investigation against McKeever expressed dismay that the Bears had taken only one step in firing McKeever, but had not gone any further.

 One particular person of interest is athletic director Jim Knowlton, who was messaged constantly by swimmers and parents about complaints on the former women’s swimming coach.
 Those complaints were ignored and McKeever continued to receive near-annual salary raises.
 More from the OC Register: